 After trial assembly of the fabricated deck segments, the segments would be transported to the site, likely by barge.
+Docking facilities will be required to transfer the bridge segments to the barge, although this may not necessarily be needed at the site.
 The segments can be hoisted into place by a pair of lifting gantries supported by, and spanning the two main cables.
 Once lifted into position, the weight of the segments would be transferred to the permanent suspenders and the segments connected to one another.
-When the deck is complete, operations would begin to install the electrical/mechanical systems, roadway barriers, deck water proofing, and so forth.
+When the deck is complete, operations would begin to install the electrical/mechanical systems, roadway barriers, deck waterproofing, and so forth.